 - An employer MAY legally require an employee to leave work and/or prohibit them from returning to work due to illness.

 - An employer MAY NOT legally require an employee to provide certification and/or test results in order to return to work.

 - An employer IS NOT REQUIRED to temporarily close their business facilities if an employee or patron who spent time within the facility tests positive for COVID-19.
 However, federal and local health guidelines may strongly recommend they do so.

 - Employees MAY refuse to work, or at the very least, refuse to attend the company work site or office, if they believe the workplace environment places them in grave risk of contracting COVID-19.
 However, note that the general likelihood of contracting COVID-19 is generally insufficient grounds for refusing to work.
 If one or more co-workers have contracted COVID-19, or other factors relating to the workplace environment contribute to an immediate risk of exposure, employees may have sufficient grounds.

 - Matters related to paid medical leave, worker’s compensation, and so on are best addressed on a case-by-case basis.
 While the federal government’s relief packages do provide benefits and resources related to emergency sick leave, restrictions and exclusions may apply.

 The COVID-19 pandemic has caused fear and uncertainty throughout the world.
 In the midst of these troubling times, remember that you have tools and resources available to assist you.
-If you have any questions about your legal rights in the midst of COVID-19, please contact our offices at 218-464-3397.
+If you have any questions about your legal rights in the midst of COVID-19, please contact our offices at 218-464-3397 or contact us online.